Azure-Samples/ollama-javascript-playground/README.md

 > ollamazure -d
 > ```

+## Next steps

+Once you're comfortable with this playground, you can explore more advanced topics and tutorials:
+- [Generative AI for beginners](https://github.com/microsoft/generative-ai-for-beginners): a complete guide to learn about generative AI concepts and usage.
+- [Phi-3 Cookbook](https://github.com/microsoft/Phi-3CookBook): hands-on examples for working with the Phi-3 model.

+When you're ready to explore how you can deploy generative using Azure, you should check out these resources:
+- [Quickstart: Get started using GPT-35-Turbo and GPT-4 with Azure OpenAI Service (tutorial)](https://learn.microsoft.com/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-javascript): a tutorial to get started with Azure OpenAI Service.
+- [Build a serverless AI chat with RAG using LangChain.js (sample)](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/build-a-serverless-ai-chat-with-rag-using-langchain-js/ba-p/4111041): a next step tutorial to build an AI chatbot using Retrieval-Augmented Generation and LangChain.js.

 ## Resources

 Here are some additional resources to help you learn more about generative AI:
+- [Awesome Generative AI (links)](https://github.com/steven2358/awesome-generative-ai): a curated list of resources about generative AI.

-- [Generative AI for beginners](https://github.com/microsoft/generative-ai-for-beginners): a complete guide to learn about generative AI concepts and usage.
+- [Fundamentals of Responsible Generative AI (training)](https://learn.microsoft.com/training/modules/responsible-generative-ai/): a training module to learn about the responsible use of generative AI.
-- [Phi-3 Cookbook](https://github.com/microsoft/Phi-3CookBook): hands-on examples for working with the Phi-3 model.
-- [Build a serverless AI chat with RAG using LangChain.js](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/build-a-serverless-ai-chat-with-rag-using-langchain-js/ba-p/4111041): a next step tutorial to build an AI chatbot using Retrieval-Augmented Generation and LangChain.js.
+- [Azure AI Studio (tool)](https://ai.azure.com/): a web portal to create, train, deploy and experiment with AI models.

 ### Other playgrounds in different languages:
 - [Ollama Python Playground](https://github.com/pamelafox/ollama-python-playground/)